West Kootenay Route

 If you continue on Highway 6 south you will get to the US border and across into Washington State.
 Before you hit the border you can turn onto Highway 3 East to Creston.

 Some of British Columbia’s great parks are close by, popular for hiking, mountain biking, canoeing, fishing, and wilderness camping.
-Plenty of backcountry roads and trail call for quad and dirtbike excursions, such as the 65 km Fruitdale to Rossland wilderness trail.
+Plenty of backcountry roads and trails call for quad and dirtbike excursions, such as the 65 km Fruitdale to Rossland wilderness trail.

 Check out Champion Provincial Park north of town, a gem of a place mainly visited by locals.